 We are building new launch-entry pressure garments that are lighter, simpler and cheaper than those used by NASA and ROSCOSMOS.
 Our Mark I suit was tested in Copenhagen University Hospital’s pressure chamber in Summer 2013 with good results, and our Mark II suit was tested in a Bell 206 Long Ranger flight to 17,000 feet in Summer 2014, also with good results.
 Our Mark III ‘Plasma’ suit is currently being designed and fabricated for flight testing to beyond the Armstrong Limit at 65,000 feet above MSL (mean sea level) in a series of balloon flights organized as the Armstrong Line / FL650 Expedition.
+Further expeditions and flights have been made in 2017 and scheduled for 2018.
 You can find technical summaries of our work at Dr. Smith’s academia.edu site, or on our ‘Documents‘ page.

 MARS EXPLORATION TECHNOLOGIES